-You should receive at least the National Minimum Wage in the UK if you are performing the role of a worker.
-The most telling factors of a worker role are set hours, duties or responsibilities.
+You should receive at least the National Minimum Wage in the UK if you're performing the role of a worker.
+The vast majority of interns are classed as workers and you're usually only not a worker if you're shadowing someone.
+The most telling factors of a worker are set hours, duties or responsibilities.
 However, you should consider the arrangement as a whole in determining your right to pay - work experience should be for your benefit, not the employer's.
-If you are a part of the commercial operation of a business, you're likely to be entitled to payment.
+If you're part of the commercial operation of a business, you're likely to be entitled to payment.

 However there are exemptions:

 - a sandwich placement that is part of a higher education course

 - undertaking work experience as part of 'Back to Work', or similar schemes with the Department for Work and Pensions (DWP).

 Where can I find an internship in the UK?